-This is where a home irrigation system comes in.
+This is where home irrigation systems come in.
 Having sprinklers to do your watering automatically will make maintaining your landscape easier.
 Even though you can expect some upfront costs and installation, it will be worth it for years of watering.

-If you are curious or thinking about buying an irrigation system, this article is going to cover all the basics you need to know to make the right decision.
-It’s important to know what goes into a residential system, how it’s installed, and things you need to consider before purchasing one.
+If you are curious or thinking about buying a home irrigation system, this article is going to cover all the basics you need to know to make the right decision.
+It’s important to know what goes into a residential irrigation system, how it’s installed, and things you need to consider before purchasing one.

 A residential irrigation system is simply a bunch of pipes and sprinkler heads dug into the ground, either a drip-line system which delivers the water directly to the roots and doesn’t need the pop-ups, or a sprinkler system with pop-ups which come out of the ground and visibly water the lawn.
 They both deliver water out to the grass on a regular and programmed basis.
 They make it easy for owners to set the appropriate time and frequency their grass is watered.